-At noon we all gathered for a lunch underway, passing next to the lush volcanic island of Saba, spotting Statia and St. Kitts in a distance.
-For a short part of our passage we had dolphins swimming alongside the boat, we could observe flying fishes and different sea birds kept us company.
+At noon we all gathered for a lunch underway, passing next to the lush volcanic island of Saba, spotting Statia and St. Kitts in the distance.
+For a short part of our passage, we had dolphins swimming alongside the boat, we could observe flying fishes and different sea birds kept us company.

 Related VoyageView All Voyages

 Take your college campus to the ocean and sail the length of the Caribbean's Lesser Antilles.
 One of our most popular semesters, this fall educational expedition is made up of short 1-3 day passages, allowing us to spend plenty of time exploring the Caribbean’s marine and island environment and culture.View Details